 The volunteer interacts personally with clients and their caregivers to provide them with details of available options.
 When this is completed, the client can make an informed decision regarding if or what they would like to do.
-If a client chooses to pursue DWD, volunteers will personally steward them through the legal process.
+If a client chooses to pursue Oregon’s Death with Dignity (DWD), volunteers will personally steward them through the legal process.
 If a client is not on hospice, we encourage them to ask their doctor about being enrolled.

-We support the client’s autonomous decision with non-judgmental regard, and all information remains strictly confidential.
+We support a person’s autonomous decision with non-judgmental regard.

-Before an illness occurs, it’s important to talk to your doctor about your end of life wishes and the possibility of using the DWD, should that be your choice.
+Before an illness occurs, it’s important to talk to your doctor about your end-of-life wishes and the possibility of using DWD, should that be your choice.
 Ask if he/she would honor your wishes as either the required prescribing or consulting physician.

 EOLCOR - Let's Keep In Touch

 We are a donor supported organization (501)(c)(3) and rely on your